geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/configuring-the-catalog/system-configuration.md

 Allows to configure the zip export of metadata records and their attachments.

 -   **Total size of attachments allowed in zip export (MB)** Maximum total size of attachments allowed in zip export (in MB).
-If the total size of attachments linked to the metadata is above this value, the attachments won't be included in the export.
+If the total size of attachments linked to the selected metadata is above this value, exporting as zip (with attachments) is not allowed.
 Leave empty for no limit.

 ## Harvesting